 "No, this isn't hell, if that's what you where thinking."

 The voice echoed through the darkness, and he heard it repeated many times, distorted in some way.
-He could feel the vibrations of it rippling though his body, showing him how very inconsistent it had become, more of an idea than an actual thing now.
+He could feel the vibrations of it ripple though his body, showing him how very inconsistent it had become.
+He was more of an idea than an actual thing now.

 "This is the place in-between.
 It is neither heaven or hell, but what lies before.
-A void of sorts."
+A limbo of sorts."

 The voice seemed to come from the light, and as he drew 'nearer' to it, he could see that the light was actually a figure.
-It was definably male, and humanoid, though it was larger than even Kyuubi in size.
-It seemed intangible, glowing with a sort of internal light and power.
-Long hair flowed down to its knees and a dagger was held between its teeth.
+It was definably male, and humanoid.
+It appeared to be even larger than Kyuubi in size.
+It's body seemed intangible, and glowed with a sort of internal light and power.
+Long, white hair flowed down to its knees and a massive dagger was held between its teeth.

 "I am Shinigami, god of death."